asbjornenge/cccf/README.md

 ## Changelog

+### 3.1.0

+* Loosened the regex for env.
+I'm gonna need some help with the regexes :-P Feel free to HALP!

 ### 3.0.0

 * Throwing exceptions instead of returning err.
 Makes for better composition.
 If no err, *validate* returns the passed config (in input format).